jdansev/Space-Deck-BabylonJS/README.md

-# Interstellar-Observation-Deck
+# Interstellar Observation Deck
 An interactive 3D experience built with [BabylonJS](https://www.babylonjs.com/).
 Witness some of the universe's most beautiful and mysterious celestial bodies from an observation deck in deep space.
+The models used in this project are from [Sketchfab.com](https://sketchfab.com/).

+### Technologies Used
+* BabylonJS
+* NodeJS
+* HTML, CSS, JavaScript

+### Design Tools
+Blender

 ### Instructions
 Move: `w a s d`